3+3 BS/JD Pre-Law Program

 Frequently Asked Questions

-The program requires you to complete 90 credit hours and have a cumulative 3.25 GPA at RIT.
-You are also required to take the LSAT and receive a score equivalent to or greater than the median score for Syracuse University College of Law’s or University at Buffalo's School of Law's last incoming class.
+The program requires that you complete 90 credit hours and have a cumulative GPA at RIT of 3.6 (for Syracuse University College of Law) or 3.5 (for University at Buffalo School of Law).
+You are also required to take the LSAT and receive a score equivalent to or greater than the median score for Syracuse University College of Law’s or University at Buffalo's School of Law's previous year's incoming class.

-You’ll submit an application (fee waived) to Syracuse College of Law (SUCL) or University at Buffalo School of Law (UBSL) in the spring semester of your third year at RIT to secure your spot at Syracuse University College of Law or University at Buffalo School of Law.
+You’ll submit an application (fee waived) to Syracuse College of Law (SUCL) and/or University at Buffalo School of Law (UBSL) in the fall semester or very early in the spring semester of your third year at RIT to secure your spot at Syracuse University College of Law or University at Buffalo School of Law.

-As long as you completed these requirements and you maintain good standing at RIT, without any major disciplinary issues on your record, you will be granted admission to Syracuse University College of Law or University at Buffalo School of Law.
+As long as you have attained the GPA and LSAT score benchmarks outlined above, submitted the application materials by the application deadlines, and maintained good standing at RIT, without any major disciplinary issues on your record, you will be granted admission to Syracuse University College of Law or University at Buffalo School of Law.

 You will receive your undergraduate degree from RIT after successful completion of your first year at either Syracuse University College of Law or University at Buffalo School of Law.